 The Summit At Last (10:27 A.M.)

 At the exact time that Alex predicted we made the summit.
 With the help of Randy, who carried my backpack up the last leg, thank you Randy, I was able to reach the summit.
 Out of breath the spectacular views rewarded the long journey.
 It is indescribable the feeling of accomplishment that you get when you take that final step and look out at the beauty of that lies around you.
-A great feeling when you can share it great friends that you have grown up with.
+A great feeling when you can share it great friends

 The Way Down